KeanMGC/WKUProtoSpace/index.md

 IN THE EVENT OF AN EMERGENCY, PLEASE DIAL 119

-•	Tools and Machines may only be used AFTER RECEIVING SAFTY TRAINING and signing the safety policy [HERE](https://ncv.microsoft.com/gi970xwiSA)
+•	Tools / Machines may only be used AFTER RECEIVING SAFTY TRAINING and signing the safety policy [HERE](https://ncv.microsoft.com/gi970xwiSA)

 •	Only work with tools and machines that you have been authorized to use